adamtilson/wie-2021w/wie-2021-sse.md

 ![input polling 3](res/input-polling-3.png)

 Now any code inside of this `if` block will run every game update that the up button is pressed.
-For now, let's just call a function here...
+For now, let's and a function for this input here...

 ![input polling 4](res/input-polling-4.png)